jharwell/sierra/docs/src/tutorials/plugin/execenv/index.rst

 Creating The Cmdline Interface
 ==============================

 #.
+Create additional cmdline arguments for the new execution environment by
+   following :ref:`plugins/devguide/cmdline`.

+#.
 Defining any additional configuration/argument checking beyond what is
    possible in argparse via ``cmdline_postparse_configure()`` in your